 GPC reports that there are processes in place that are designed to assure compliance with the requirements specified in the DCD and the COLs, including inspections by Southern Nuclear and the NRC that occur throughout construction.
 As a result of such compliance processes, certain license amendment requests have been filed and approved or are pending before the NRC.
-Various design and other licensing-based compliance issues may arise as construction proceeds, which may result in additional license amendments or require other resolution.
+Various design and other licensing-based compliance matters, including the timely resolution of Inspections, Tests, Analyses, and Acceptance Criteria and the related approvals by the NRC, may arise as construction proceeds, which may result in additional license amendments or require other resolution.
 If any license amendment requests or other licensing-based compliance issues are not resolved in a timely manner, there may be delays in the project schedule that could result in increased costs.

-Substantial risks remain that challenges with construction, as well as matters related to the bankruptcy filings by Westinghouse and WECTEC, may further impact the Vogtle Units 3&4 project schedule and cost.
+Substantial risks remain that challenges with construction may further impact the Vogtle Units 3&4 project schedule and cost.